-Your Brand Is Inconsistent Across Offline and Online
+Your Brand Experience Is Inconsistent Across Offline and Online Channels

 A successful branding strategy hinges upon consistency in look, feel and behavior.
 It’s easy for print assets and digital assets to become disjointed since they can be overseen by different teams, so updates in one don’t necessarily translate to the other.
 Aligning both digital and print marketing strategies is essential to building brand confidence and trust.

 Remaining Fresh and Relevant

 If business is fundamentally strong, but you feel like your brand might be lagging behind, a brand refresh is a viable solution to creating new brand, customer and employee momentum.

 Every company should be evolving in response to the market.
 This is particularly true in a category as dynamic as health and wellness.
 Chances are that if brand design, brand messaging and brand marketing haven’t been revamped in years, your wellness brand may be lagging the business and your vision for the company.

 Look at a brand refresh as a way to fine-tune (not totally reinvent) your brand.
 While a company rebranding is a total reset, and a brand repositioning is also a more foundational exercise, a brand refresh allows a company to highlight its unique position in the marketplace, reinforce its value, more effectively compete in the future and and gain new traction with customers.